DarkGhostHunter/Larahelp/README.md

 ### General purpose

 * `collect_lazy`: Creates a new Lazy Collection.
-* `collect_times`: Create a new collection by invoking the callback a given amount of times.
+* `collect_times`: Create a new collection by invoking a callback a given amount of times.
-* `data_transform`: Transform an item of an array or object using a callable.
+* `data_transform`: Transform an item of an array or object using a callback.
 * `enclose`: Wraps a value into a Closure.
-It accepts another callable to handle the value.
+It accepts another callback to handle the value.
 * `fluent`: Creates a new Fluent instance.
 * `pipeline`: Sends an object through a pipeline.
+* `random_bool`: Returns a random boolean value.
 * `random_unique`: Returns a unique amount of results from a random generator executed a number of times.
+* `list_from`: Skips the first values of an array, so these can be listed into variables.
-* `none_of`: Checks if none of the options compared or called returns true.
+* `none_of`: Checks if none of the options compared or called to a subject returns true.
 * `throttle`: Throttles a given callback by a key.
 * `unless`: Returns a value when a condition is falsy.
 * `swap_vars`: Swap two variables values, and returns the second variable original value.